diyadesai1904/Customer-Churn-Prediction/README.md

 ## Usage

 1. **Train the Model**:
    - Open the Jupyter Notebook for model training.
-You can find it in the `notebooks` directory, typically named `model_training.ipynb`.
+You can find it in the `notebook` directory, typically named `customer_churn.ipynb`.
    - Run all the cells in the notebook to preprocess the data, train the model, and save the model and preprocessor.
 Make sure to execute the cells in order to ensure that all dependencies are loaded correctly.

 2. **Run the Streamlit Application**: